 Funding is limited and not all students may be funded.
 Partial funding may be provided.
-Applications are valid for one school year only.
+Applications are valid for 1 school year only.

-Please contact your local band office, Inuit designated organization for post-secondary education funding or ISC regional office for information on deadlines to apply for funding.
+Please contact your local band office or ISC regional office for information on deadlines to apply for funding.

-Students who want to pursue post-secondary studies and access available funding programs should contact their local band office, Inuit designated organization for post-secondary education funding or ISC regional office.
+First Nations students who want to pursue post-secondary studies and access available funding programs should contact their local band office or ISC regional office.